rust-lang/book/second-edition/nostarch/chapter19.md

 ## Advanced Lifetimes

-Back in Chapter 10, we learned how to annotate references with lifetime parameters to tell Rust how lifetimes of different references relate.
+Back in Chapter 10 in the “Validating References with Lifetimes” section, we learned how to annotate references with lifetime parameters to tell Rust how lifetimes of different references relate.
 We saw how every reference has a lifetime but, most of the time, Rust will let you elide lifetimes.
-Here we'll look at three advanced features of lifetimes that we haven’t covered yet:
+Here we’ll look at three advanced features of lifetimes that we haven’t covered yet:

 * Lifetime subtyping, a way to ensure that one lifetime outlives another lifetime
 * Lifetime bounds, to specify a lifetime for a reference to a generic type
-* Trait object lifetimes, how they're inferred, and when they need to be specified
+* Trait object lifetimes, how they’re inferred, and when they need to be specified

 <!-- maybe add a small summary of each here?
 That would let us launch straight